adjust/dev-docs/docs/react-native/configuration/att.md

 :::{list-table}
 :header-rows: 1

-* - Status
+-  -  Status
    -  Code
    -  Description
-* - {code}`ATTrackingManagerAuthorizationStatusNotDetermined`
+-  -  `ATTrackingManagerAuthorizationStatusNotDetermined`
    -  `0`
    -  The user hasn't responded to the access prompt yet.
-* - {code}`ATTrackingManagerAuthorizationStatusRestricted`
+-  -  `ATTrackingManagerAuthorizationStatusRestricted`
    -  `1`
    -  Access to app-related data is blocked at the device level.
-* - {code}`ATTrackingManagerAuthorizationStatusDenied`
+-  -  `ATTrackingManagerAuthorizationStatusDenied`
    -  `2`
    -  The user has denied access to app-related data for device tracking.
-* - {code}`ATTrackingManagerAuthorizationStatusAuthorized`
+-  -  `ATTrackingManagerAuthorizationStatusAuthorized`
    -  `3`
    -  The user has approved access to app-related data for device tracking.

 :::

 :::{note}